KIST-CSRC/BespokeSynthesisPlatform/README.md

-# MasterPlatform
+# Bespoke Nanoparticle Synthesis and Chemical Knowledge Discovery Via Autonomous Experimentations

 ## Introduction

 This repository recommend optimized synthesis recipe via AI models.
-All of experiment equipments are controlled by MasterPlatform, and are modularized according to the purpose of platform, such as [BatchSynthesisPlatform](https://github.com/KIST-CSRC/BatchSynthesisPlatform), [UVPlatform](https://github.com/KIST-CSRC/UVPlatform), and others (might be added more platform later).
-MasterPlatform contains source code of AI models, Logger, etc.
+All of experiment equipments are controlled by Master Node, and are modularized according to the purpose of platform, such as [BatchSynthesisPlatform](https://github.com/KIST-CSRC/BatchSynthesisPlatform), [UVPlatform](https://github.com/KIST-CSRC/UVPlatform), and others (might be added more platform later).
+Master Node contains source code of AI models, Logger, etc.

 ## Installation